Abjad/abjad/abjad/docs/source/for_beginners/lilypond_hello_world.rst

     information.

 LilyPond responds with version and copyright information.
-If the terminal tells you that LilyPond is not found then either LilyPond isn't installed on your computer or else your computer doesn't know where LilyPond is installed.
+If the terminal tells you that LilyPond is not found, then either LilyPond isn't installed on your computer or else your computer doesn't know where LilyPond is installed.

-If you haven't installed LilyPond go to ``www.lilypond.org`` and download the current version of LilyPond for your operating system.
+If you haven't installed LilyPond, go to ``www.lilypond.org`` and download the current version of LilyPond for your operating system.

-If your computer doesn't know where LilyPond is installed then you'll have to tell your computer where LilyPond is.
+If your computer doesn't know where LilyPond is installed, then you'll have to tell your computer where LilyPond is.
 Doing this depends on your operating system.
-If you're running MacOS X or Linux then you need to make sure that the location of the LilyPond binary is present in your ``PATH`` environment variable.
+If you're running MacOS X or Linux, then you need to make sure that the location of the LilyPond binary is present in your ``PATH`` environment variable.
-If you don't know how to add things to your path you should Google or ask a friend.
+If you don't know how to add things to your path, you should Google or ask a friend.

 Writing the file